 Du = 1.13, a multiplier that reflects the ratio of the mean installed bolt pretension to the specified minimum bolt pretension.

-hf = factor for fillers (1.00 for STD, 0.85 for OVS and SSLT, 0.70 for LSLT)
+hf = factor for fillers

+= 1 when no fillers or bolts have been added to distribute load in fillers

+= 1 when bolts have not been added but there is only one filler between connected parts

+= 0.85 when bolts have not been added and there are two or more fillers between the connected parts

 Tb = minimum bolt tension given in Table J3.1

-Ns = number of slip planes required to permit connection to slip
+ns = number of slip planes required to permit connection to slip

-See Table 7-3 on page 7-24 and of the AISC manual.
-This Table gives the shear resistance of fully tensioned bolts when slip is a serviceability limit state.
+See Table 7-3 on pages 7-24 and 7-25 of the AISC manual.
+This Table gives the shear resistance of fully tensioned bolts.
 It assumes Class A faying surfaces with =0.30.

-For example, the shear resistance of 1-1/8 in. bolt fully tensioned to 56 kips (Table J3.1) is equal to 22.1 kips (Class A faying surface).
+For example, the shear resistance of Group A 1-1/8 in. bolt in single shear fully tensioned to 56 kips (Table J3.1) for standard hole is equal to 19 kips (Class A faying surface).

 When the applied shear force exceeds the Rn value stated above, slip will occur in the connection.

-See Table 7-4 on page 7-26 of the AISC manual.
-This Table gives the shear resistance of fully tensioned bolts when slip is a strength limit state.
-It assumes Class A faying surfaces with =0.35.

-For example, the shear resistance of 1-1/8 in. bolt fully tensioned to 56 kips is equal to 18.8 kips (Class A faying surface).

-The final strength of the connection will depend on the shear strength of the bolts calculated using the values in Table 7-1, 7-2 and on the bearing strength of the bolts calculated using the values in Table 7-5, 7-6.
-This is the same strength as that of a bearing type connection.
+The final strength of the connection will depend on slip resistance of the bolt (Table 7-3), the shear/tensile strength of the bolts calculated using the values in Table 7-1, 7-2 and on the bearing strength of the bolts calculated using the values in Table 7-4, 7-5.

 Example 3.3 Design a slip-critical splice for a tension member subjected to 300 kips of tension loading.
 The tension member is a W8 x 28 section made from A992 (50 ksi) material.
 The unfactored dead load is equal to 50 kips and the unfactored live load is equal to 150 kips.
 Use A325 bolts.
-The splice should be slip-critical at service loads.

 Solution

-Step I. Service and factored loads
+Step I. Factored loads

-Service Load = D + L = 200 kips.

 Factored design load = 1.2 D + 1.6 L = 300 kips

 Tension member is W8 x 28 section made from A992 (50 ksi) steel.
-The tension splice must be slip critical (i.e., it must not slip) at service loads.
+The tension splice must be slip critical (i.e., it must not slip).

 Step II.
 Slip-critical splice connection

-Rn of one fully-tensioned slip-critical bolt =  Du hsc Tb Ns
+Rn of one fully-tensioned slip-critical bolt =  Du hf Tb ns